Olympic Legacy Park: UTC Sheffield Olympic Legacy Park campus

 University Technical College (UTC) Sheffield Olympic Legacy Park, part of the UTC Sheffield Academy Trust, is a college for 13- to 19-year-olds, specialising in Health Sciences, Sport Science and Computing.
 Students can start in Y9, Y10 or Y12 to study a combination of GCSEs/A Levels and a technical specialism (OCR Cambridge Technicals and Nationals).

+Tram stop

+The Olympic Legacy Park is served by Arena / Olympic Legacy Park tram stop, which opened on the Yellow route of the Supertram network in 1994.
+Tram-train services to Rotherham Parkgate commenced in 2018.